Topic Hub

 What are AI agent guardrails and why do they matter?

 Guardrails are safety mechanisms that constrain what an AI agent can do.
-They include input validation (blocking harmful prompts), action boundaries (limiting which APIs the agent can call), output verification (checking results before delivery), cost limits (preventing runaway API usage), and human-in-the-loop escalation for high-stakes decisions.
+They include input validation, action boundaries, output verification, cost limits, and human-in-the-loop escalation.
 Without guardrails, autonomous agents can make expensive or harmful mistakes.

 When should I use a single agent vs multi-agent system?

-Use a single agent for focused tasks with clear boundaries (e.g., customer support, document processing).
-Use multi-agent systems when the task requires diverse expertise, parallel processing, or when breaking the problem into specialized sub-tasks improves reliability.
-Multi-agent systems add complexity, so start simple and scale up only when a single agent hits its limits.
+Use a single agent for focused tasks with clear boundaries.
+Use multi-agent systems when the task requires diverse expertise, parallel processing, or specialized sub-tasks.
+Start simple and scale up only when a single agent hits its limits.

 How do you test and evaluate AI agents?